ContracGuardAI/frontend/docs/api/chat-contract.md

 ## Notes

-- Passing `analysisResult` from a prior `/api/audit` call significantly improves answer quality
+- Passing `analysisResult` from a prior `/api/audit` call significantly improves answer quality, as the AI has the context of the full analysis
-- The AI answers in the same language as `lang` parameter
+- The AI answers in the same language as the `lang` parameter
 - Responses are plain text (not JSON within the answer)
+- All inference runs locally via QVAC SDK (`chatContract` function in `app/lib/contractAgent.ts`)